My recipes → Your inbox. Sign up today!

 Using Avocado To Make Brownies: What do avocados do in baking?

-The idea of using avocados in baked goods is really ingenious because it acts as an incredibly healthy substitute for butter and oil.
+The idea of using avocados in baked goods is really ingenious because they act as an incredibly healthy substitute for butter and oil.
 To put it simply, avocados replace the fat in a recipe and add moisture to baked goods.
-Avocados are also packed with nutrients like fiber, vitamins A, C & E, potassium, and heart-healthy monounsaturated fat.
+They are also packed with nutrients like fiber, vitamins A, C, and E, potassium, and heart-healthy monounsaturated fat.

 Interesting Facts: Avocados contain more potassium than bananas and even boast a little protein, which is excellent for vegetarians!
 They’re also very high in fiber and low in sugar!